-Agemo Holdings, LLC ("Agemo") continued to not pay contractual rent and interest due under its lease and loan agreements during the first quarter of 2022.
-As we already placed Agemo on a cash basis of revenue recognition during the third quarter of 2020, no revenue was recorded during the three months ended March 31, 2022.
-See Note 6 - Other Investments for additional details on our loans with Agemo.
-For the three months ended March 31, 2021, Agemo generated approximately 4.6%, respectively, of our total revenues (excluding the impact of write-offs in the first quarter of 2021).
+Agemo Holdings, LLC ("Agemo") continued to not pay contractual rent and interest due under its lease and loan agreements during the first and second quarters of 2022.
+Our lease payments from Agemo are on a cash basis of revenue recognition for lease purposes, so no rental income was recorded related to Agemo during the three and six months ended June 30, 2022.
+Additionally, no interest income was recognized during the three and six months ended June 30, 2022 on the two loans with Agemo because these loans are on non-accrual status and we are utilizing the cost recovery method, under which any payments received are applied against the principal amount.
+See Note 6 - Other Investments.
+For the three and six months ended June 30, 2021, revenue from Agemo represented approximately 4.9% and 4.7%, respectively, of our total revenues (excluding the impact of write-offs).

+During the six months ended June 30, 2022, we extended the forbearance period related to Agemo's defaults under its lease and loan agreements to August 31, 2022.
+We are in on-going discussions with Agemo regarding restructuring the lease and loan agreements.
 During the three months ended March 31, 2022, the Agemo lease was amended to allow for the extension of the rent deferral through April 2022, which represents an additional deferral of approximately \$1.6 million of rent.
-Additionally, in the first quarter of 2022, we extended the forbearance period from February 28, 2022 to April 30, 2022.
-The forbearance period was subsequently extended to May 31, 2022.